aergoio/heraj/docs/source/contract/contractapi.rst

 Prepare
 -------

-To use contract api, first you have to deploy smart contract.
+To use ContractApi, first you have to deploy smart contract.
 Then, write an interface corresponding to smart contract functions.

 Write a smart contract.
 For more about writing lua smart contract, see `Programming Guide <https://docs.aergo.io/en/latest/smart-contracts/lua/guide.html>`_.